 - Your activities are consistent with your injuries.
 Consistency throughout your case is important, including that the activities you do after the wreck are consistent with the injuries you claim to have suffered.
 You should expect the insurance company to engage in surveillance at some points in your case.
 If they catch you doing activities that you should not be able to do, this could negatively impact on your attorney’s ability to obtain a favorable settlement for you.

 An experienced attorney can advise you of the factors in your case that will help—or hurt—your ability to obtain all the compensation you deserve.
-If you or a loved one was injured in a crash caused by a negligent driver contact us online or call us directly at 817.380.4888 to schedule your free, no-obligation consultation.
+If you or a loved one was injured in an accident caused by a negligent driver contact us online or call us directly at 817.380.4888 to schedule your free, no-obligation consultation.

-The Hart Law Firm is proud to represent car wreck victims throughout Texas including Colleyville, Hurst, Euless, Arlington, Irving, Bedford and North Richland.
+The Hart Law Firm is proud to represent car accident victims throughout Texas including Colleyville, Hurst, Euless, Arlington, Irving, Bedford and North Richland.